 “Seeking the ideal has a long history, it produces many saints but few paradigm changes”.
 Dave Snowden

-At EZCP we work with developmental models and find them helpful in many ways, especially when working with leadership development.
+We work with developmental models and find them helpful in many ways, especially when working with leadership development.
 We draw on models from different researchers, such as Susanne Cook-Greuter (ego development), Bill Torbert (action logics), Robert Kegan (orders of consciousness and immunity to change) or Theo Dawson and her team (Lectica/LDMA).

 Teaching people at any level to gain awareness around their personal patterns and the ability to dis-identify with unreflected identities is the key for us.
-And yes, that can result in a process that brings people from a socialised to a self-authoring and eventually a self-transforming mind – in Kegan´s terms.
-The way to go up is down.